Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "One thousand two hundred meters."

-"Good God…" Johnson craned his neck to look up again.
-"I don’t know if we’ll ever build anything that tall on Earth…"
+"Good God..."
+Johnson craned his neck to look up again.
+"I don’t know if we’ll ever build anything that tall on Earth..."

 "With field reinforcement and advanced materials science, I see no reason why you couldn’t."